Injured runner looking for answers? You’re in the right place, welcome!

 Any injury, be it ITB friction syndrome, runner’s knee, plantar faciitis, hip impingement, achillies tendon issues, shin splints, or anything else you may have been diagnosed with, is caused by a mismatch between what you are asking your tissues to tolerate and what they are currently able to handle.

-Understanding this is the first step to getting better because it will also explain why everything you have tried so far hasn’t worked.
+Understanding this is the first step to getting better because it will also explain why everything you’ve tried so far hasn’t worked.

 Why the exercises you’ve been doing haven’t worked.